-To sign up for an HPC account first go into Webcars and sign up for "SRN Capacity Clusters" or "SCN Capacity Clusters" depending on your needs.
-This will probably require manager approval and may take overnight to get into the system.
+To sign up for an HPC account, first go into Webcars and sign up for "SRN Capacity Clusters" or "SCN Capacity Clusters," depending on your needs.
+The process of obtaining manager approval and receiving access may take some time.
 Next, go to wctool.sandia.gov/wctool and submit a request for a WCID.
 You will use your WCID when launching topology optimization runs on the HPC platforms.
 If necessary, work with your manager to obtain the correct input for your WCID application.